samvv/bake/README.md

 tracker][1].
 This will make the tool much more robust and easier for others to pick up.

+You can set `NODE_ENV=development` in your shell to get additional information about how Bake is processing the scripts.
+Please check the output and post relevant parts if you encountered a bug.

 ## License

 The code in this repository is licensed under the MIT license.